Odisha: Religion

-Christians in Odisha are 2.8% of the population, mainly tribals and Dalits.
-Odia Muslims live in the urban areas of coastal Odisha.
-The Sikh, Buddhist and Jain communities together account for 0.1% of the population.
+Based on the 2011 Census, Odisha has a predominantly Hindu population, with 93.63% adhering to Hinduism.
+The state is home to several prominent Hindu pilgrimage sites, including Jagannath Puri, known for the Jagannath Temple, and the Lingaraj Temple in Bhubaneswar, which attract devotees from across India and beyond.
+Christianity is the second-largest religion at 2.77%, followed by Islam at 2.17%.
+Smaller communities include Sikhs (0.05%), Jains (0.02%), and Buddhists (0.03%).
+Additionally, 1.14% of the population practices other religions, with Sarna being one of the prominent indigenous faiths, particularly among tribal communities.
+A small segment, 0.18%, did not state their religious affiliation.

+Decadal variations among religious groups

 Languages

-Odia is the official language of Odisha and is spoken by 81.32% of the population according to the 2011 census of India.
+Odia is the official language of Odisha and is spoken by 82.70% of the population according to the 2011 census of India.
 It is also one of the classical languages of India.
 English is the official language of correspondence between state and the union of India.
 Spoken Odia is not homogeneous as one can find different dialects spoken across the state.
-Some of the major dialects found inside the state are Sambalpuri, Cuttacki, Puri, Baleswari, Ganjami, Desiya, Kalahandia and Phulbani.
+Some of the major dialects found inside the state are Sambalpuri, Cuttacki, Sundargarhi, Baleswari, Ganjami, Desiya, Kalahandia and Phulbani.
 The standard language is based on the Cuttacki dialect.
-In addition to Odia, significant population of people speaking other major Indian languages like Hindi, Telugu, Urdu and Bengali are also found in the state, mainly in cities.
+In addition to Odia, significant populations of people speaking other major Indian languages like Hindi, Telugu, Urdu and Bengali are also found in the state, mainly in cities.

-The different adibasi communities who mostly reside in western and southern Odisha have their own languages belonging to Munda and Dravidian family of languages.
-Some of these major adibasi languages are Santali, Kui, Mundari and Ho.
+The different tribal (Adivasi) communities who mostly reside in western and southern Odisha have their own languages belonging to Munda and Dravidian family of languages.
+Some of these major tribal languages are Santali, Kui, Mundari and Ho.
 Due to increasing contact with outsiders, migration and socioeconomic reasons many of these indigenous languages are slowly getting extinct or are on the verge of getting extinct.

 The Odisha Sahitya Academy Award was established in 1957 to actively develop Odia language and literature.
 The Odisha government launched a portal in 2018 to promote Odia language and literature.